sanujkul/Artificial-Intelligence/README.md

 ***

 ## i.
 01_basicTicTakToe.py
-In this program, the loction to make a move is chose randomly.
+In this program, the loction to make a move is chosen randomly.
 ![](https://github.com/sanujkul/ArtificialIntelligence-CED16/blob/master/Images/01_BasicTicTacToe.png)

 ***